Syracuse University Study

 Teen mindfulness research studies showing improvement in self regulation give a quantifiable way to tell if – as a result of training or intervention – students are better able to manage their emotions, desires, fears, frustrations.
 Improvements indicate that kids are able to postpone short term reactivity for longer term results.
 They are better able to keep their focus when the environment around them is attempting to pull their attention away from the task at hand.

-Among those students in the Inner Strength Teen Program who were tracked for 12-weeks with pre- and post tests, a statistically significant percentage showed measurable improvement.
-The results were very encouraging, backing the anecdotal data from teachers, principals, and the students themselves.
+Among those students in the Inner Strength Teen Program who were tracked for 12-weeks with pre- and post tests, a statistically significant percentage showed measurable improvement both in self regulation and in self compassion (the perceived stress index was introduced following these results, reports will be available in 2019).
+The results to date are very encouraging, confirming the anecdotal reports from teachers, principals, and the students themselves.

-To further study the effects of the program, and to continue to improve the curriculum, the study will be expanded in 2017.
+To further study the effects of the program, and to continue to improve the curriculum, the study has be expanded and will continue for another year.

 Excerpt from Study